logical/webtronix/README.md

 3.To improve version control of schematics.

-I have big ideas for web based engineering tool and I would love to be part of a related project.
+I have big ideas for web based engineering tools and I would love to be part of a related project.
 My blog is at http://wikitronic.blogspot.com/.

 DEMO
 ------